Paul Bernardo: Investigation and arrest

-Homolka and Bernardo were questioned by police several times in connection with the Scarborough Rapist investigation, Tammy Homolka's death, and Bernardo's stalking of other women before French's abduction.
+Bernardo and Karla were questioned by police several times in connection with the Scarborough Rapist investigation, Tammy's untimely death and Bernardo's stalking of other women before French's abduction.
 On May 12, 1992, Bernardo was briefly interviewed by an NRP sergeant and constable, who decided that he was an unlikely suspect despite his admission that he had previously been questioned in connection to the Scarborough Rapist.
-Three days later, the Green Ribbon Task Force was created to investigate the murders of Mahaffy and French.
-Bernardo and Homolka had applied to have their names legally changed to Teale, which Bernardo had taken from the serial killer in the 1988 film Criminal Law.
+Three days later, the Green Ribbon Task Force was convened to investigate the murders of Mahaffy and French.
+Bernardo and Karla had applied to have their surnames legally changed to Teale, which Bernardo had taken from the serial killer antagonist in the film Criminal Law (1988).
 At the end of May, John Motile, an acquaintance of Smirnis and Bernardo, reported Bernardo as a possible suspect in the murders.

 In December 1992, the Centre of Forensic Sciences finally began testing DNA samples provided by Bernardo two years earlier.
-On 27 December, Bernardo severely beat Homolka with a flashlight, leaving multiple bruises.
-Claiming that she had been in an automobile accident, Homolka returned to work on 4 January 1993.
-Her skeptical co-workers called her parents, and although they rescued her the following day by physically removing her from Bernardo's house, Homolka went back in to frantically search for something.
-Homolka's parents took her to St. Catharines General Hospital, where she gave a statement to the NRP that she was a battered spouse and filed charges against Bernardo.
-He was arrested, and later released on his own recognizance.
-A friend who found Bernardo's suicide note intervened, and Homolka moved in with relatives in Brampton.
+On December 27, Bernardo severely beat Karla about the face with a flashlight, leaving multiple bruises.
+Claiming that she had been in an automobile accident, Karla returned to work on January 4, 1993.
+Her skeptical co-workers contacted her parents, and although they rescued her the following day by physically removing her from Bernardo's house, Karla ventured back inside to frantically search for something.
+Karla's parents took her to St. Catharines General Hospital, where she gave a statement to the NRP that she was a battered spouse and filed charges against Bernardo.
+Bernardo was arrested and later released on his own recognizance.
+Karla moved in with an aunt and uncle in Brampton.